WesBanco Technical Analysis (NASDAQ:WSBC)

 WesBanco Moving Average:

 Moving averages show the WSBC stock price trend.
 The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
+The 20 day moving average of $55.95 is below the last closing price of $41.38 and the 50 day moving average of $55.85 is below the $41.38 price.
 The 10 and 20 day periods can predict short term moving average trends.

 WesBanco Bollinger Bands: